 .
 A Member may be suspended based upon the good faith determination by the Board that the Member has failed in a material and serious degree to observe the Association’s rules of conduct, or has engaged in conduct materially and seriously prejudicial to the purposes and interests of the Association.
 A suspended Member shall not be considered a Member in good standing during the period of suspension.

 Membership in the Association is not transferable or assignable.

 Section 11.
 Voting Rights

-Each Installing/Servicing Dealer and Primary Industry Manufacturer/Vendor Member is entitled to one vote on each matter submitted to a vote of the Membership.
+Each Dealer and Supplier Member is entitled to one vote on each matter submitted to a vote of the Membership.
 In the case of a corporate Member, the vote may be cast by the President or any Vice President, by such representative as the corporation has, in writing, delegated.
 In the case of a Member that is either a partnership or sole proprietorship, the vote of such Member may be cast by any one partner or by the proprietor, or by such representative of the partnership or proprietorship to whom such right has been delegated in writing.